MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/ARM64/NXP.md

 ### Windows Forms application performance

-The NXP GPU driver is a [DirectX 11 Feature Level 9_3](/windows/win32/direct3d11/overviews-direct3d-11-devices-downlevel-intro) driver that supports acceleration of GDI, WPF, UWP, and WinUI-based applications.
-It does not support GDI+ applications.
-Application frameworks that mix GDI and GDI+, such as Windows Forms, run slower when they offload the graphics workload to the NXP GPU.
-You can prevent this by disabling GPU offload for the specific application through registry.
+Windows Forms applications run slower when the GPU is enabled due to how Windows Forms’ underlying graphics API (GDI+) handles rendering.
+You can prevent this performance slowdown by disabling the GPU for the specific application through registry:

-For example, if you want to disable GPU offload for an application named WinFormsApp.exe, you can create the following registry key in a command prompt:
+For example, if you want to disable the GPU for an application named WinFormsApp.exe, you can create the following registry key in a command prompt:

+    ```Powershell
     reg add HKLM\Software\VSI\GPU\GdiRedirSurf /v WinFormsApp.exe /t REG_DWORD /d 0
+    ```

 ### Browser GPU acceleration